matmill5/ken-batcher-pp-ocr/README.md

 ## Running the OCR-analysis

 Once you have completed the 'Getting Started':
-- Run the 'go_OCR' script with a terminal command like 'python go_OCR'.
+- Run the 'go_OCR.py' script with a terminal command like 'python go_OCR'.

 ## Built With